- March 29, 2020

 - Posted by: HaslerHill Consulting

-Five Top Tips to plan and host successful virtual meetings
+Five Top Tips to plan and host successful virtual meetings and events.

-Fortunately, my business partner, Rebecca Hill, has extensive experience of curating and delivering virtual meetings both in her previous global role at a large organisation and currently with her own consulting practice.
+Fortunately, my business partner, Rebecca Hill, has extensive experience of curating and delivering virtual meetings and events both in her previous global role at a large organisation and currently with her own consulting practice.
 The two of us have put our heads together and come up with the following five top tips on how to curate from a process perspective successful virtual meetings – we welcome your questions, thoughts and feedback!

-Tip One – understand your meeting participants
+Tip One – understand your participants

 Tip Three – familiarise yourself with the tech